mlukaszek/evdipp/README.md

 To build the example terminal app, you need libev/libev++ and Boost.
 To build the Qt example, you obviously need Qt 5 dev packages installed.
+If you're using recent Ubuntu, you can do it by executing

+    sudo apt-get install -y libboost-filesystem-dev libev-dev qtbase5-dev

+Then, you can build it by pretty standard chain of commands:

     mkdir build
     cd build